Hornbill-Docs/servicemanager-user-guide/servicemanager-user-guide/service-portfolio/requests/connection-action.md

 # Request Connections Action
 A Request in Service Manager is generally provided to support or fulfill a request for an individual.
 However, there are times when other people might have a connection to a particular request.
-For example, an incident may have been raised for an individual, but others users might be impacted by this same incident.
+For example, an incident may have been raised for an individual, but other users might be impacted by this same incident.
 These additional people can be added as connections.

 ![Request Connections Action](/_books/servicemanager-user-guide/images/request-connections-action.png)

 ## Before you begin

-* Read about the how to [configure connections on a service](/servicemanager-user-guide/service-portfolio/services/service-connections).
+* Read about how to [configure connections on a service](/servicemanager-user-guide/service-portfolio/services/service-connections).
 * The Connections Action can be enabled on each type of request for a service.
 If this action is not visible, it can be enabled under the [request configuration](/servicemanager-user-guide/service-portfolio/request-configuration#request-actions) for a service.

 ## Adding a Connection